FubarBazquux/RestoreUbuntu/README.md

 Don't run in the background initially as a sudo prompt needs to be handled.
 After that, CTRL-Z if desired

+The OpenRGB install currently points to the package created for Debian Bookworm, which is what Ubuntu 23.10 is built from.
+Change this if the target operating system is different.

 GitHub credentials setup:
     git config --global credential.helper store
 Then do something that requires authentication, like pushing to a remote.
 It'll ask for username and access token, which will then be stored.